United States District Court for the District of Utah COVID-19 Information Center

-- General Order 20-008 establishes that the Federal Courthouse remains open and restricts access for certain courthouse visitors.
+- General Order 20-008 establishes that the Salt Lake City Courthouse remains open and restricts access for certain courthouse visitors.

-- On September 1, 2020, under General Order 20-026, the Court transitioned to Phase 1 operations consistent with the procedures outlined in General Order 20-017.
+- On April 1, 2021 under General Order 21-003, the court will transition to Phase 2 operations consistent with the procedures outlined in General Order 20-017.
 Please consult the court's Resumption of Court Operations webpage for more information.

 - Contact information for some building agencies can be located on the court’s website.

 - Courthouse visitors who are not permitted to enter the courthouse because they do not meet the Entry Requirements (Spanish Version) must contact the clerk's office to make alternate arrangements.